Vertexvis/vertex-dev-dashboard/getting-started.md

 ## Parts Library

 The `Parts Library` page within the Vertex Developer Dashboard allows for basic operations on Vertex Platform Parts ([API Reference]((https://docs.vertex3d.com/#6de47d1b-0bba-4a3a-a8b6-3f9a23834784))).
 Through the `Parts Library` page, you can:
+* View existing parts
+  * Includes both parts created through the dashboard as well as parts created through our APIs directly
 * Create new parts
 * Delete existing parts
 * Inspect a part and its properties